 Remember that people suffering from anxiety and depression show reduced brain mass in key areas.

-This can be the result of injury, stress, illness (including autoimmune response), or genetics.
+This can be the result of injury, stress, trauma, infection, illness (including autoimmune response), or genetics.

 Maybe the most powerful effect of CBD is neurogenesis.